Rust Cross-Compilation With GitHubย Actions

 "apt-get update && apt-get --assume-yes install libssl-dev:$CROSS_DEB_ARCH"

-with your target architecture.
+]Make sure you replace <architecture> with your target architecture.

 Viewing possible build targets

 You can find a list of possible build targets for Rust here.
-Alternatively you can use the command rustup target list
+Alternatively you can use the command rustup target list.

 Useful Resources